-- It is generally believed that psoriatic arthritis results from a combination of genetic, immunological, and environmental factors. - You cannot catch psoriatic arthritis or psoriasis from someone else.
-Therefore, they are not contagious. - 2 out of 5 (40%) of people with psoriasis or psoriatic arthritis have a first-degree relative with the condition.
+- The cause of psoriatic arthritis is the subject of much research. - You cannot catch psoriatic arthritis or psoriasis from someone else.
+Therefore, they are not contagious. - The cause of psoriatic arthritis is not proven but experts believe it to be a combination of genetic, immunological and environmental factors.
+2 out of 5 (40%) of people with psoriasis or psoriatic arthritis have a first-degree relative with the condition.
 This means you have a higher chance of developing psoriasis or psoriatic arthritis if you have a relative who has the condition.
-The genetic make-up of an individual is likely to determine the risk of developing these conditions and probably influences the severity.

-- Psoriatic arthritis is considered an autoimmune condition, where the immune system mistakenly attacks healthy tissues, causing inflammation in the joints and skin. - Some experts believe infections such as streptococcal infections may provoke the onset of psoriatic arthritis, though this is not proven. - Current research is exploring the role of the microbiome (bacteria in the gut) in the development of psoriatic arthritis, with promising findings suggesting it may influence the disease. - Stress and physical trauma may be contributing factors, although this is not proven. - Being overweight (obesity) is now understood to be linked to developing psoriatic arthritis and is the subject of ongoing research. - Specific genetic markers associated with the immune system are now being used to predict the severity of psoriatic arthritis.
-Much more is known about the mechanisms that lead to inflammation in other conditions and it is likely advances in science will lead to much more effective treatments with fewer side effects. - Although significant progress has been made, the cause of psoriatic arthritis is still the subject of ongoing research.
+Some experts believe infections such as streptococcal infections may provoke psoriatic arthritis, though this is not proven. - The role of bacteria in the gut (the microbiome) and developing psoriatic arthritis is the subject of current research. - Trauma and stress may be contributing factors, although this is not proven. - The genetic make-up of an individual is likely to determine the risk of developing psoriasis and psoriatic arthritis and probably influences the severity. - Being overweight (obesity) is now understood to be linked to developing psoriatic arthritis and is the subject of ongoing research. - There are certain genetic markers linked to the immune system which are now being used to predict the severity of psoriatic arthritis.
+Much more is known about the mechanisms that lead to inflammation in other conditions and it is likely advances in science will lead to much more effective treatments with fewer side effects.